sparklingdataocean/gh-pages/_posts/2019-09-24-knowledgeGraphDataAnalysis.markdown

 {% endhighlight %}

-<p>Create graph edges in (subject, object, predicate) form.
+<p>Next we'll create graph edges in (subject, object, predicate) form.
 As a predicate we will use the column name 'Nationality':  </p>

 {% highlight scala %}